2026 NCAA Baseball Tournament: Field of 64 projections entering final week of regular season

 By clicking "Subscribe to Newsletter", I agree to On3's Privacy Notice, Terms, and use of my personal information described therein.

-Georgia Tech is pretty safe as a top two seed, and they could push UCLA for the top spot if things go right over the next two weeks.
+Georgia Tech is pretty safe as a top two seed, and it could push UCLA for the top spot if things go right over the next two weeks.
 The Yellow Jackets are 42-8 overall, 22-5 in the ACC and No. 2 in RPI, leading the country with 16 Quad 1 wins.
 Missouri State is also back to a 2-seed, currently 30-17, 18-9 in Conference USA and No. 24 in RPI.
-They don’t have a path to hosting, but they’re trending back upwards.
+The Bears don’t have a path to hosting, but they’re trending back upwards.

 Morgantown Regional